NoBdr07/backend-P2/README.md

 		KEY idx_rental_id (rental_id),
 		CONSTRAINT fk_rental_id FOREIGN KEY (rental_id) REFERENCES rentals (id), CONSTRAINT fk_user_id FOREIGN KEY (user_id) REFERENCES users (id) );

+If you use a different name for the database, change the name of the database in application.properties.

 Then you'll have to add environment variable for the sensitive data :<ul>
 	<li>SPRING_DATASOURCE_USERNAME : for your mysql username,  </li>